bismuthfoundation/Hack-with-BIS/12-Run-ICO-with-BIS/readme.md

 - Standard Bismuth fees apply to all tokens operation: 0.01 base Fee + variable fee depending on the length of data field.
 0.000011 per 10 chars
 - For Token issuance, an extra 10 BIS fee is applied.
-- The confirm popup show these before you can confirm.
+- The confirm popup shows these before you can confirm.

-These fees are collected by the miners.
+The fees are collected by the miners.

 ## Resources